open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 these probabilities as small integer values using the base-2 logarithm of the adjusted count.

-For example, the probability value 2 corresponds with 1-in-4 sampling, and the probability value 10 corresponds with 1-in-1024 sampling.
-Using six bits of information we can convey sampling rates as small as 2**-61.
+Using six bits of information we can convey known and unknown sampling rates as small as 2**-61.
 The value 63 is reserved to mean sampling with probability 0, which conveys an adjusted count of 0 for the associated context.

-When propagated, the probability value will be interpreted as shown in the folowing table, which uses an offset of +1:
+When propagated, the probability value will be interpreted as shown in the folowing table, which uses an offset of +1 in order to place the Unknown value at 0:

 | Probability Value | Head Probability | Note                   |
 | -----             | -----------      | ----                   |